RobotCasserole1736/firstRoboPy/docs/designPatterns/blockPattern.md

 Remember that classes are simply patterns for how to create functionalty.
 To actually invoke their functionality, you have to _instantiate_ an _object_ with the class as its type.

-In our case, this will happen to create one sender and one reciever within `robot.py`.
+In our case, we will need to create one of each block in `robot.py`.
 Note that we must import class definitions before using them.

 **`robot.py`**